How to Measure Security Behavior

 Understanding why people do things in a certain way, and how to effect real change is well worth the effort.
 Don’t worry, it’s interesting stuff!
 And at the end of this eBook you’ll have some great tools to take to your team.

-At CybSafe, behavioural science is at the heart of everything we do.
-With our dedicated behavioural science team, we help organisations reshape how they make people more secure.
+At CybSafe, behavioral science is at the heart of everything we do.
+With our dedicated behavioral science team, we help organizations reshape how they make people more secure.

 Let’s get stuck in to “measuring behavior”

 As security professionals we often talk about “behaviors’”, but how do we measure them?
 And how do we get data-driven insights and proof for the decision-makers?

 So, there are two things to bear in mind here.
 Measuring behavior isn’t just about understanding which behaviors are happening.
 We need to know why they are happening, too.

 We want to show you six ways of measuring behavior.
 They each help you analyse, benchmark, and understand why people do what they do.
 It’s important to remember that we’re all different.
 So what works for Alison in accounting, won’t work for Matt in logistics.
 Or Risha, or Fiona.
 But once you have the secret sauce the important thing is to continually evaluate.